Develop Leadership Skills To Avoid Disaster Read "Will Your Next Mistake Be Fatal?"

 behind the Watergate scandal, the nuclear accident at Three Mile Island,

 The simple truth is that almost all fatal mistakes can be avoided if the leadership is effective as managing risk.

 Mittelstaedt, while sharing his insights on how to avoid fatal

 mistakes, does a nice job of empowering readers with realistic solutions

 Compelling and motivational, we recommend Will Your Next Mistake Be Fatal? as it is a terrific reminder for all leaders to take the time to develop

 leadership skills and expertise in the area of risk management.

 As once stated by H. Jackson Browne, "Don’t be afraid to go out on a limb.
 That’s where the fruit is."

-Robert E. Mittelstaedt, Jr. is the Dean and professor of the W.P.
-Carey School of Business, Arizona
+Robert E. Mittelstaedt, Jr. is the Dean of the Business School at Arizona